adityarathod/RubeGoldbergSoftware/README.md

 # RubeGoldbergSoftware
 Triggers for Rube Goldberg machines.
-Don't ask.... please don't
+Something I've been working on for 5 minutes, just for fun and for absolutely no reason.